ideateGudy/IdeateGudy/README.md

 # Full-Stack Developer 👨🏽‍💻

-A recent Graduate of Computer Science at Delta State University Abraka, and a Cloud/Devops Engineering Graduate at AltSchool Africa.
+A Graduate of Computer Science at Delta State University Abraka, and a Cloud/Devops Engineering Graduate at AltSchool Africa.

 **Here's a quick summary about me**: